 This easy vegan Japanese style sesame dressing is inspired by a Japanese dish that I always order when I eat out in a Japanese restaurant, called Gomae ( Sesame Spinach Salad) It's a simple dish of ground sesame seeds, mixed with some soy sauce & vinegar or citrus, which then dresses the spinach salad.
 It's SO yummy, and every place I've had it, has made it slightly differently.
+It perfectly complements a roasted vegetable winter salad, or you can use it to drizzle over just some leaves or cooked spinach.

-Years ago my lovely Japanese flatmate Manri, taught me how to make it the way she grew up eating it, by grinding the sesame seeds in a special pestle & mortar.
+Years ago my lovely Japanese flatmate Manri, taught me how to make the Gomae Dressing it the way she grew up eating it, by grinding the sesame seeds in a special pestle & mortar.
 Sadly, that was years ago, and I no longer have that nifty little mortar & pestle (mine is a huge cumbersome thing, which is great for bashing stuff, not so good to bring out on a whim) ...
 However recently when making some greens, I thought, hang on.. tahini is ground up sesame seeds.
 Why can't I cheat a little to make a similar dressing by using tahini & speed up the process a bit.

 You see I love tahini sauce.
 I use it quite a bit when making dressing such as my favourite addictive vegan version of Caesar salad dressing, or simply mixed with lemon & a dash of cumin to drizzle over almost anything.
 However the simple addition of some good quality soya sauce (or tamari sauce) sends this delicious flavour off to Japan, where sesame is widely used in all kinds of food!